If your client may be sentenced or remanded to prison from court, here is some information that it is useful for them/their family to know:

 Vapes - this is likely to be disposed of on arrival.
 A vaping pack can be provided.
 All prisons are 'smoke free' therefore cigarettes and other smoking items are not permitted.

 Any mobile phones or other valuables such as bank cards, keys and wallets will be placed in secure storage.

 Each person arriving at the prison is offered a 2 minute phone call in reception on the day they arrive.
 This could be quite late in the evening, depending on what time they arrive at the prison.
 It is helpful for families to have a pen and paper to hand to write down your client’s prison number.
 Your client will then need to complete a PIN phone request to add numbers to their account.
 This is usually done as part of the prison induction.
 Phone numbers take approximately 2-3 days to be activated.

 Other ways to keep in touch

-Anyone concerned for the safety of a prisoner should contact the prison.
-HMP Lincoln has a dedicated safer custody line: 01522 663287.
+Anyone concerned for the safety of a prisoner should contact the relevant prison via the safer custody phone number for that prison.